 Description: The Los Penasquitos Lagoon Sediment TMDL was adopted by the San Diego Water Board on June 13, 2012 (Resolution R9-2012-0033), and specifies the reduction of sediment loads into, and/or habitat restoration of, the salt marsh in Los Penasquitos Lagoon to restore the beneficial uses.
 Methods to reduce sediment loading and restore salt marsh habitat are determined by permittees in the watershed.
 Actions reasonably expected to occur include non-structural BMPs (e.g. construction site inspections), structural BMPs, and habitat restoration.

-Related Impacts: The implementation measures for the Los Penasquitos TMDL, and those undertaken under existing permitting requirements, are not distinct from those necessary to achieve Biological Objectives and are expected to be inclusive of efforts undertaken for implementation of Biological Objectives.
+Related Impacts: The implementation measures for the Los Penasquitos TMDL, and those undertaken under existing permitting requirements, are not distinct from those necessary to achieve the Stream Biological Objective and are expected to be inclusive of efforts undertaken for implementation of the Stream Biological Objective.
 Therefore, the impacts are not considered by staff to be cumulative.

 Project: Indicator Bacteria Project I - Twenty Beaches and Creeks in the San Diego Region